kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <br />
 Create Active Directory Admin User:  <br/>
 The next step is to create an Active Directory user with Domain administrator privileges in the newly created Organizational Unit.
 Having an Active Directory user account with Domain administrator rights will simplify configuring the remaining services and executing the PowerShell script to create over 1000 Active Directory user accounts.  <br/>
-3. Select the Orgnazational Unit that was just created from the left side bar.
-Right-click the white space on the right side in the Organizational Unit folder, then select New>User as shown in the image below. <br/>
+3. Select the Orgnazational Unit that was just created from the left sidebar.
+Right-click the white space on the right side in the Organizational Unit folder, then select 'New' > 'User' as shown in the image below. <br/>
 <img src="https://i.imgur.com/vCD87N1.png" height="80%" width="80%" alt="Create AD Admin User"/>
 <br />
-4. Fill out the name and User logon name fields following the format shown in the image below.
-Click 'Next' to set the user account password, ensure the 'User must change password at next logon' checkbox is unchecked, and then click 'Next' > 'Finish' to complete the user account creation. <br/>
+4. Fill out the name and user logon name fields following the format shown in the image below.
+Click 'Next' to set the password, ensure the 'User must change password at next logon' checkbox is unchecked, and then click 'Next' > 'Finish' to complete the user creation. <br/>
 <img src="https://i.imgur.com/b2gNln1.png" height="80%" width="80%" alt="Create AD Admin User">
 <br />
-5. The newly created user account shown now appears in the Organizational Unit folder on the right side.  <br/>
+5. The newly created user now appears in the Organizational Unit folder on the right side.  <br/>
 <img src="https://i.imgur.com/HSPyVo5.png" height="80%" width="80%" alt="Create AD Admin User"/>
 <br />
 <br />
 Add Active Directory Admin User to Domain Admin Group:  <br/>
-With the user account created, it now needs to be added to the Domain Admin security group to grant Domain administrator privileges. <br/>
+With the user created, the user now needs to be added to the 'Domain Admins' security group to grant Domain administrator privileges. <br/>
-6. Right-click the user account on the right side in the Organizational Unit folder, then select 'Properties' as depicted  in the image below. <br/>
+6. Right-click the user on the right side in the Organizational Unit folder, then select 'Properties' as depicted in the image below. <br/>
 <img src="https://i.imgur.com/Hhe9AAE.png" height="80%" width="80%" alt="Add AD Admin User To Domain Admin Group"/>
 <br/>
-7. Select the 'Member Of' tab in the user account properties window, then click the 'Add' button. <br/>
+7. Select the 'Member Of' tab in the user properties window, then click the 'Add' button. <br/>
 <img src="https://i.imgur.com/qCCingZ.png" height="80%" width="80%" alt="Add AD Admin User To Domain Admin Group"/>
 <br />
 8. Enter 'Domain Admins' in the 'Enter the object names to select' field, click the 'Check Names' button to validate, and then click 'OK'. <br/>
 <img src="https://i.imgur.com/LKUm6v1.png" height="80%" width="80%" alt="Add AD Admin User To Domain Admin Group"/>
 <br />
 9. 'Domain Admins' should now appear under the 'Member Of' tab in the user account properties window.
-Close the user account properties window and Active Directory Users and Computers.
-Finally, sign out of the current account. <br />
+Close the user properties window and Active Directory Users and Computers.
+Finally, sign out of the Domain Controller. <br />
 <img src="https://i.imgur.com/EUD3L9r.png" height="80%" width="80%" alt="Add AD Admin User To Domain Admin Group"/>
 <br />
 <br />
 Sign in with Active Directory Admin User Account:  <br/>
-10. Sign in to the Domain Controller using the newly created Domain Admin user account. <br/>
+10. Sign in to the Domain Controller with the newly created Domain Admin user. <br/>
 <img src="https://i.imgur.com/sSAYoSq.png" height="80%" width="80%" alt="Sign In With AD Admin User"/>
 </p>

-<h2 align="center">Setup & Configure Routing and Remote Acecss</h2> <br/>
+<h2 align="center">Setup and Configure Routing and Remote Acecss</h2> <br/>
 <p align="center">
 Setup Routing and Remote Acecss:  <br/>
-The Routing and Remote Access service will perform NAT for client machines connected to the internal virtual network, facilitating connectivity to the global internet.
-Adding the Remote Access server role to the Domain Controller via Server Manager follows a process similar to the one used earlier for Active Directory Domain Services. <br/>
+The 'Routing and Remote Access' service will perform NAT for clients connected to the internal virtual network, facilitating connectivity to the global internet.
+Adding the 'Remote Access' server role to the Domain Controller via Server Manager follows a process similar to what was done with Active Directory Domain Services earlier.<br/>
 1. Launch the 'Add Roles and Features Wizard', and continue clicking the 'Next' button until you reach the 'Server Roles' window.
 Then, select Remote Access and proceed by clicking 'Next' until the 'Add Features' button appears, then click it. <br/>
 <img src="https://i.imgur.com/hKDUxqQ.png" height="80%" width="80%" alt="Setup Routing and Remote Acecss"/>
 <br />